 considering

-a) that the International Telecommunication Convention (Nairobi, 1982), in No. 288, refers to “operating instructions”;

-b)that Articles 1 and 2 of the International Telecommunication Regulations (Melbourne, 1988) also make reference to “Instructions”;
+a) that Articles 1 and 2 of the International Telecommunication Regulations (Dubai, 2012) also make reference to “Instructions”;

-c) that the IXth CCITT Plenary Assembly (Melbourne, 1988) approved a new Recommendation C.3 concerning “Instructions for International Telecommunication Services”;
+b) that the IXth CCITT Plenary Assembly (Melbourne, 1988) approved a new Recommendation C.3 concerning “Instructions for International Telecommunication Services”,

-instructs the CCITT
+instructs the ITU-T

 to devote particular attention to any new Recommendations which by their content should be the subject of Instructions, and to revise and supplement Table I of Recommendation C.3 as required,

-invites the administrations*
+invites the administrations/operating agencies

-to take all necessary steps to ensure that their operational units are informed, as soon as possible, of any amendments to existing Instructions and any new Instructions approved by CCITT Plenary Assemblies,
+to take all necessary steps to ensure that their operational units are informed, as soon as possible, of any amendments to existing Instructions and any new Instructions approved by ITU-T,

 instructs the Secretary-General

-1 to publish all operational provisions which the CCITT considers as “Instructions”;
+1 to publish all operational provisions which the ITU-T considers as “Instructions”;

-2 to gather and publish the decisions taken by administrations* regarding certain optional provisions contained in Instructions which require mutual exchange of information regarding their application.
+2 to gather and publish the decisions taken by Member States regarding certain optional provisions contained in Instructions which require mutual exchange of information regarding their application.

 Reasons: Could still be relevant and revised after establishing the final text of the ITRs.
 The Resolution could be applied to any new Instructions in future.